Annapurna Base Camp Trek

 Equipments

-The preparation of gears is possibly the core of your Annapurna Base Camp (ABC) trek.
+The preparation of gear is possibly the core of your Annapurna Base Camp (ABC) trek.
 You may be fit, psyched, and in the right state of mind; however, without the proper gear, even a day out on the trail will become unbearable and even unsafe.
 The Himalayas can be quite unpredictable, and one may get all sun, wind, rain, and even snow in a single day, and it is not a choice to pack wisely.

 Clothing & Layering